patrickfuchs/buildH/docs/json_format.md

 - the order of helpers in each list does not matter in the case of a CH or CHdoublebond;
 - the order of helpers in each list **does matter** in the case of a CH3 or CH2 reconstruction:
     - for CH3, helper1 is bonded to the carbon on which we reconstruct hydrogens and helper2 is two atoms away;
-	- for CH2, both helper1 and helper2 are bonded to the carbon on which we reconstruct hydrogens, but their order will determine which reconstucted H is pro-R or pro-S.
+	- for CH2, both helper1 and helper2 are bonded to the carbon on which we reconstruct hydrogens, but their order will determine which reconstructed H is pro-R or pro-S.

 ## A guided example for writing a lipid json file